Purchase and Download

 There are a few rare cases where deep, unfixable problems have emerged with our app on specific devices.
 When this happens, our only recourse is to mark the app as incompatible with these phones on Google Play.

 If you're getting a message from Google Play that your phone is not compatible, it's possible that you've run afoul of this situation.
-Please contact us and we'll se what we can do.
+Please contact us and I'll see what I can do.

 I purchased the app with a different store account than I'm using now.
 Can I transfer it?